PatBall1/detectree2/docs/source/contributing.rst

 First consult :doc:`using-git` or any of the above resources if you are unclear on how to create a good PR.
 Also see `issue/6 <https://github.com/PatBall1/detectree2/pull/6#issuecomment-1189473815>`_ for some recommendatations on best practices when forking a project.

 It is good to keep the PR's feature branch up-to-date with master during the PR submission and review process.
 One can either ``merge`` master or ``rebase`` on master.
-For detectree2 it is **strongly recommended** to ``squash and merge`` when committing a PR to master (this is done using the GitHub UI).
+For detectree2 it is recommended to ``squash and merge`` when committing a PR to master (this is done using the GitHub UI).
 It squashes all of the commits down to one commit in the base branch with an option to edit a commit summary (please modify the commit summary from the default one provided with a more consise message of the PR's contributions).
-Therefore we do not need to worry about the effects of ``merging`` in other branches on the project history and this can be done as many times as desired.
+It keeps the commit history more concise and means we do not need to worry about the effects of ``merging`` in other branches on the project history.

 TIP: It is possible to make this the default behaviour in the repository settings.

 If for any reason you do not want to ``squash and merge`` the commits (i.e. to keep the PR's commit history in tact), I would suggest rebasing.
 Rebasing is more involved than merging but leads to a linear history.

+TIP: If following this approach, make sure to use pre-commit hooks to improve quality of individual commits.

 TIP: Try to avoid merging the PR to a `dev` branch.
 This is considered bad practice since when it comes to merge to master the eventual `PR` can be large and difficult to understand.
 PRs should have a single focus.